 A Likert scale is also known as a bipolar scale, which means that it consists of two opposing poles.
 You can use this chart to measure the intensity of feelings, opinions, and attitudes towards a subject matter.

 A Likert Scale chart visualizes how much a respondent agrees or disagrees with a particular statement.
-The scale assumes that the strength and intensity of the feelings are linear.
-More so, it goes from a complete disagreement to a full agreement.
+The scale assumes that the strength and intensity of the feelings are linear, typically ranging from complete disagreement to full agreement.
+This includes variations like the 10-Point Likert Scale, which provides a broader range of responses for more nuanced feedback.

-The questions in Likert scales range from general to even more specific topics.
-Besides, this chart is straightforward, so you can quickly gain insights from just a glance.
+The questions in the Likert scale can range from general to highly specific topics.
+Moreover, this chart is straightforward, enabling you to quickly gain insights at a glance.

 The Likert Scale is one of the most used charts in visualizing survey data.
 Check out the second-most used visualization chart below.